plugorgau/eventstreamr-frontend/README.md

 eventstreamr-frontend
 =====================

-AV Conductor is a frontend for the AV Orchestraion project.
+AV Conductor is a frontend for the AV Orchestration project.

 https://github.com/plugorgau/eventstreamr